Yogesh1751/MODBUS-Master-and-Slave--Communication-with-Arduino/Connection/For Two Arduino/Read.md

   5. Connect the DE (data enable) and RE’ (receiver enable) pins of the MAX485 module together and to a digital pin on the Arduino.

-And Connect the A&B pin of Both MAX485 Module to each Other
+And Connect the A&B pin of Both MAX485 Module to each Other.

-Reapeat for more Slave Devices.